Categories: Projects and equipment; Commerce and business;

 Without three-phase power, a rotary phase converter will set you back $1000

-or so.
-However, it could be used on lots of different equipment.
+or thereabouts.
+However, it could be used for equipment/machines of all kinds.

 Decisions now will affect much in the future.